-Local PoE PSE tab field descriptions
+Local PoE PSE Tab Field Descriptions

-The following table describes the fields on the Local PoE PSE tab.
+Use the data in the following table to use the Local PoE PSE tab.

 Name Description PortNum Displays the port number.
 PSEPortPowerAvailable Displays the power available over the PoE port in watts.
 PSEPortPDPriority Displays the priority rating for the port.